Quintes: Villages

+Other minor places

 Terrain and climate

-Quinites occupies a flat coast bordering the valley of the Rio España in the east, and its coast is split by the Riega de Escalera, which runs from south to north and separates the districts of Santa Ana and Medio.
+Quinites occupies a flat coast bordering the valley of the Rio España in the east, and its coast is split by the Riega de Escalera, which runs from south to north and separates the districts of Santana and Barrumediu.

 The climate is humid with generally mild temperatures.

 Flora and fauna

 The land of Quintes is occupied by meadows and farm land in the flat areas.
 The area near the Rio España is populated with forests of eucalyptus, autochthonous trees (mainly laurels, chestnuts, oaks and hazels), and some scrubs, ferns, and brambles.

 The nearby wildlife is that of a coastal biome, with some marine birds, such as gulls and hawks, as well as migratory birds including thrushes and starlings.

 Festivals

 The festival of Saint Anne (Santa Ana) is celebrated from July 26 to the 28th.
-Other festivals take place throughout the year, among them the celebrations on the 20th of January in honor of Saint Fabián and Saint Sebastian, the town's patron saints.
+Other festivals take place throughout the year, among them the celebrations on 20 January in honor of Saint Fabián and Saint Sebastian, the town's patron saints.

 The Gastronomical Festival of la Llámpara is celebrated in the spring in Quintes and Quintueles, and is organized by the Recreational Cultural Society Clarín of Quintes in collaboration with the hostels of both towns.